jilljenn/tryalgo.org/useful-resources-en.md

 ---
 layout: page
-title: External resources
+title: Other books & blogs
 lang: en
-parent: Algorithms
+parent: The Book
 ---

 ## Other books & blogs